 - explore and manifest their true potential as learners and innovators.

 Students who are successful in the MACC Program demonstrate:

 - high task commitment

-- the ability to deal with increased pace, depth and complexity, and open-ended tasks
+- the ability to deal with increased pace, depth and complexity

 - willingness to reflect on own learning

 - social responsibility and collaboration with other learners